atsheehan/curriculum/lessons/rails-controllers/rails-controllers.md

----
-title: Controller Basics
-author: atsheehan
-complexity_score: 2
-scope: core
-type: review
-group_type: individual
-tags: rails, mvc, controllers, sinatra
----

-### Contents

-In this assignment, you'll be introduced to the concept of controllers, a core member of the Model-View-Controller (MVC) paradigm.
+In this article we'll be introduce controller in Rails, a core member of the Model-View-Controller (MVC) paradigm.

 ### Learning Goals